jean79/yested/README.md

 To understand the framework please look at [Kotlin HTML builder](http://kotlinlang.org/docs/reference/type-safe-builders.html).
 Have you got it?
-Then Yested is written in the same DSL way but each class wraps single HTML element.
+Then Yested is written in the same DSL way but each class wraps a single HTML element.

 ## Short example
 Let's have a html page with a placeholder div: